ACV Washington Job Postings Settlement (Closed)

 What is the deadline to file an ACV settlement claim?

-The claim deadline is June 29, 2026.
+The claim deadline was June 29, 2026.
+That deadline has passed, and the settlement is now closed — no new claims can be filed.
 A final approval hearing is scheduled for August 14, 2026, and payments are expected to be issued approximately 60 days after the court grants final approval.

 Do I need proof to file an ACV settlement claim?